kgyuri02/myapp2023/README.md

 # myapp2023
-my first repository on GitHub
+my first repository on GitHub, some information
-some information